MHA Population Health Management ConcentrationMHA Population Health Management ConcentrationMHA Population Health Management Concentration

-Why Choose Maryville for your online Population Management MHA?
+Why choose Maryville for your online Population Health Management MHA?

-Maryville University’s online MHA Population Management concentration stands out among population health graduate programs because of its availability and convenience.
-You can complete 100 percent of your population health management degree online, with no campus visits, in as little as two years.
+Maryville University’s online MHA with a Population Health Management concentration stands out among population health graduate programs because of its availability and convenience.
+You can complete 100 percent of your MHA with a Population Health Management concentration online, with no campus visits, in as little as two years.
 The program’s three start times during the year allows you to pursue an MHA degree at a time that works best for you.
 Once enrolled, you’ll be immersed within a dynamic interactive learning environment, where you’ll have the chance to collaborate with peers striving for the same goal.
 You’ll also have the chance to learn practical, real-world lessons from a faculty of seasoned industry veterans.

 A few of our business partners include:

-What does our online MHA population management program cover?
+What does our online MHA population health management program cover?

-Maryville’s online MHA Population Management Concentration is designed to educate students on the fundamentals of population management, from improving community health to curtailing the threat of epidemics.
+Maryville’s online MHA with a Population Health Management concentration is designed to educate students on the fundamentals of population management, from improving community health to curtailing the threat of epidemics.
 Key courses in this concentration’s curriculum include:

-What Careers Can You Pursue with your online MHA with a Population Management Concentration?
+What careers can you pursue with your online MHA with a Population Health Management concentration?

 The Bureau of Labor Statistics (BLS) also reported projected job growth of 20 percent for the health services manager position by 2026, spread across various healthcare fields.This growth rate represents a much faster pace compared to the average professional industry.

 BLS also estimates the following median pay for fields within the medical and health services managers profession as of May 2017: